Sueh-Tam/Sueh-Tam/README.md

     <b>About me:</b>
     <ul>
         <li>CEO of: vidal.tech_</li>
-        <li>Junior Web Developer for the government of Foz do Iguaçu, Brazil</li>
+        <li>Junior Web Developer of the government of Foz do Iguaçu, Brazil</li>
-        <li>Developer of administrative automations using Microsoft tools</li>
+        <li>Developer of administrative automations using Microsoft Power Apps</li>
         <li>Freelance service provider for businesses</li>
     </ul>
 </div>